Pomog/ChemTrack-Android/docs/technical_task.md

 The project scope outlines the functionalities that will and will not be included in the Android Warehouse Chemical Monitoring Application.
 The application is designed to cater to three distinct roles: Admin, User, and Storekeeper.

-### Inclusions:
+### 2.1 Inclusions:

 #### Admin:
 - Administrative dashboard with access to all functionalities.
 - User management, including the addition, modification, and removal of users.
-- Chemical management, including the addittion, modification and removal of chemicals.
+- Chemical management, including the addition, modification, and removal of chemicals.
 Overview of all chemical transactions.
 - Specifying chemical "storage conditions"

 #### User:
 - Ability to log the taking of chemicals, specifying the chemical, quantity, setting the "needed" period and timestamp.
-If chemcical has "special storage conditions e.g. "under argon" or "at -20deg", this warning will be shown on the screen.
+If chemical has "special storage conditions e.g. "under argon" or "at -20deg," this warning will be shown on the screen.
 - Ability to log the returning of chemicals, specifying the chemical, quantity, and timestamp
 - Receive email notifications if chemicals are not returned by the set "needed" period.

 #### Storekeeper:
 - Access to detailed reports, including information on who took chemicals, when they were taken, when they were returned, and the remaining quantity.
 - Capability to request reports for specific time periods or chemical types.
-- Chemical management, including the addittion, modification and removal of chemicals.
+- Chemical management, including the addition, modification, and removal of chemicals.
 Overview of all chemical transactions.
 - Specifying chemical "storage conditions"

-### Exclusions:
+### 2.2 Exclusions:

 - **Financial Transactions:**
   - The application will not handle financial transactions related to chemical usage.

 - **Inventory Management:**
   - Beyond tracking quantities taken and returned, the application will not handle general inventory management tasks.